Skip to main content

 typeREQUIREDone of Procedural, Standard, Decision Record, or Supplement

-statusREQUIREDone of Proposal, Draft, Stable, Deprecated, or Rejected
+statusREQUIREDone of Draft, Stable, Deprecated, or Rejected

 trackREQUIREDone of Global, IaaS, KaaS, IAM, Ops